Meet Our Team

 Terry takes special interest in Fear Free handling.
 She is certified as Elite in Fear Free.
 Terry helps lead CVC Fear Free staff training and updates our staff on Fear Free best practices.

-Ashley recently graduated with a Health Information Management degree and is beginning to utilize her newly attained skill set and background here at CVC as well.
 Ashley holds the very important and prestigious title of CVC Creative Director.
 She enjoys planning fun and games, crafts, lunch potlucks, and theme days.

 Erin Veitengruber, Technician Assistant